 Let’s go over some key areas.

-By default, all WordPress installations include a Settings menu that allows you to set up your site’s main settings …
+The WordPress dashboard area contains a Settings section that allows you to set up your site’s main settings …

-Fields like Site Title and Tagline affect traffic by influencing your site’s SEO, search listings, etc …
+Sections like Site Title and Tagline can affect traffic by influencing your site’s SEO, search indexing, etc …

 The Writing Settings section contains one of the most important and frequently overlooked built-in traffic notification systems available to WordPress site owners …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically configured your settings to discourage search engines from indexing your site – see next section, then your site will automatically notify the list of update services entered into the Update Services field
+Unless you or your webmaster have intentionally configured your settings to discourage search engines from indexing your site, then your site will automatically ping the update services entered into the Update Services section

-By default, when WordPress is installed, only one service is listed …
+By default, when WordPress is installed, only one service is available …

-WordPress lets you notify dozens of update services automatically – just add a list of all the update services you want to notify as soon as you publish a new post to this section and WordPress will do the rest …
+WordPress lets you notify dozens of update services automatically – just add a list containing all of the update services you want notified to this section …

 (WordPress lets you notify dozens of update services automatically!)